ntulisj1/assessment_ten_group/README.md

-# API Weather upload csv
+# API for upload csv

 This is Ten Group assigment project :)